colugomusic/ent/README.md

 # dynamic_store

 items can also be erased.
-Some additional book-keeping is performed to achieve this and calls to `get(index)` have one extra level of indirection under the hood.
+Some additional book-keeping is performed to achieve this, and calls to `get(index)` have one extra level of array indirection under the hood.
 Old indices may be reused.

 ```c++
 using Items = ent::dynamic_store<